The administrative team is located at the main facility on Knights Road.

 215-637-2077 Ext.
 109

-Caryn is a full time clinician providing music therapy for various Kardon programs.
+Caryn is a clinician providing music therapy for various Kardon programs.
 She currently treats clients with developmental disabilities, spinal cord injuries, brain injuries, Alzheimer’s, dementia and mental illnesses.
 In addition she supervises interns in Kardon’s clinical training program and for the Hahnemann Creative Arts in Therapy Program at Drexel University.
 Her education includes a Bachelor of Music in Music Education from James Madison University, a Master of Music in Music Performance from Florida State University, a Master of Arts from the Hahnemann Creative Arts in Therapy Program at Drexel University and certification in Neurologic Music Therapy.
 Caryn continues to remain active as a hornist performing in Pennsylvania and New Jersey.

 Scott Horowitz, MA, MT-BC, LPC

 Scott is the Clinical Training Director and a music therapist for Kardon Institute who received his

 Bachelor of Arts in Music and Interdisciplinary Studies from the University of Pittsburgh.
 Utilizing his background in music, psychology and special education, he went on to receive a Master of Arts in Music Therapy from Drexel University.
 In addition to managing the music therapy internship program, Scott currently works in Kardon Institute’s In-House and School-Based programs.
 Scott has experience working with a variety of ages and populations including autism, mental health, dementia, traumatic brain injuries, Alzheimer’s, physical disabilities and other developmental disabilities.
 He also works on a team of Creative Arts Therapists in Philadelphia’s Family Court system.

 Nathalie Burns, MA, DTR